tirpudepankaj/distributed-components/kafka/README.md

     - ### Message
        - #### Produce
          - The message is being produce by Producer, while producing message there some mandatory fields and some optional fields.
 The mandatory fields are topic-name, partition-id, and actual message[value] while key is optional.
 The [key] is used to provide some metadata for message.

        - #### Storage
+         - Once message is recieved by Kafka broker then its persisted into the brokers partition area.

        - #### Consume
+         - The message is consume by consumer application.

     - ### Topic
        - #### Logical grouping of message.